Local Law 87

 With DOB NOW: Inspections and DOB NOW: Build ready to serve you, you should find the process of getting through all the inspections and permits to be much easier than ever before. *DOB NOW: Build is only available for electrical and plumbing at writing.

-DOB NOW: Inspections is a dedicated portal for all online scheduling and tracking.
+The dedicated portal for all online scheduling and tracking is called DOB NOW: Inspections.
 Schedule all your inspection appointments, and track inspections and notifications.
 Even the inspections themselves will be improved, since this new service standardizes inspector’s electronic checklists.
 That means faster and more efficient inspections.
 You can even certify certain objections electronically, avoiding the need for costly re-inspections.

 You will need to register for an account before you can request inspections.
 All licensed professionals and owners must use DOB NOW: Inspections to request development inspections in the following areas: